D-Kumar19/Book-Bliss/README.md

 6. **Rent a Book**: Found a title you love?
 Click **Rent** to add it to your virtual shelf.
 7. **Book Returns**: Finished reading?
 Click **Return** to make the book available for others.

-Ready to transform your reading experience? **EnchantLibrary** awaits.
+Ready to transform your reading experience? **Book Bliss** awaits.
 Start exploring now!

 ## 📸 Application Visuals